Vethanis/image_decompiler/README.md

 The process of creating the list of triangles is as follows.

-0. Read in parameters from user, such as maximum triangle count and image selection
+0. Read in parameters from user, such as maximum triangle count and source image
 1. Create N * 2 canvases
 2. Create N empty triangle lists
 3. Add a small triangle with random color and random position to the current most optimal list